ilmax/site/content/posts/k3s-raspberry-dns/index.md

   listeners:
     web:
       namespacePolicy: All
-    websecure: null # Do not install the websecure listenere for now
+    websecure: null # Do not install the websecure listener for now
 ```

 ### No records are created for an HTTPRoute